suavecode/suavecode.github.io/_posts/2015-06-15-Turbofan_Network.md

 Then the different components are added

-### Components :
+### Components

 The basic components used to model the turbofan are described below.

 #### Ram

-The 'Ram' component is used to convert the freestream quantities that are passed into the Turbofan network into stagnation quantities.
+The 'Ram' component is used to convert the freestream quantities that are passed into the turbofan network into stagnation quantities.
 As the turbofan network is based on a 1D gasdynamic analysis, most of the energy transfer across the different components are modelled as changes in the stagnation quantities.
-Thus the Ram component acts as a preprocessor converting the input 'Conditions' into quantities required by the network.
+Thus the Ram component acts as a preprocessor converting the input conditions into quantities required by the network.

 <pre><code class="python"># ------------------------------------------------------------------
 #   Component 1 - Ram